Burkina Faso: Help for displaced children

 Four family members died in one day

 Moctar hasn't always lived in Boussouma.
 He is one of more than a million children in Burkina Faso who have fled attacks by armed groups.
 His home village of Yirgou was repeatedly raided.
-So the family decided to leave all their possessions behind and flee to Fouba.
-But there was no safety there either.
-"The armed men came and shot at everything that moved," says his father.
+Therefore, the family decided to leave all their possessions behind and flee to Fouba.
+But even there, there was no safety.
+"The armed men came and shot at anything that moved," the father recounts.
 "Four family members died that day.
-But I managed to escape with my children.
+But I was able to escape with my children.
 We've been in Boussouma for two years now.
 Life is hard here too.
 We lack almost everything."
-Nevertheless, Moctar is a child who radiates joy.
-The children's club at his school and the learning center, which was opened in Boussouma with the help of the local organization FDC*, the Federal Ministry for Economic Cooperation and Development**, the Postcode Lottery, and Terre des Hommes , have contributed to this.
-It enables hundreds of displaced children who never attended school or dropped out early to catch up on missed lessons and find their way into public school.
+Despite this, Moctar is a child who radiates joy.
+This is thanks in part to the children's club at his school and the learning center that was opened in Boussouma with the help of the local organization FDC*, the BMZ**, the Postcode Lottery, and Terre des Hommes .
+It enables hundreds of displaced children who never went to school or dropped out early to catch up on their missed education and find their way into a public school.
 Moctar is one of them.
-He's now in fifth grade and is a very good student, something he's proud of.
+He is now in fifth grade and is a very good student.
+He is proud of that.

 Help with a donation